Clinical Specialization for HR and CCL students – requirements

 The final selection of participants will be made by the Program Chairs (Professors Károly Bárd and Renáta Uitz) on the basis of a "statement of interest" also taking into account the applicants’ academic merits (GPA and overall academic performance).

 Students participating in the Clinical Specialization shall take

 - an additional 4 mandatory credits assigned by the Faculty Supervisor.

-The Faculty Supervisor also retains the right to require certain restricted elective courses to be taken by students participating in this Clinical Course.
+The Faculty Supervisor also retains the right to require certain mandatory-elective courses to be taken by students participating in this Clinical Course.